-- 1.4.1 The basic premise of each of the methods is to assess what England and Wales comparators would spend given NI Water assets.
-The problem with this approach is that there are certain factors that make Northern Ireland unique. - 1.4.2 These factors need to be taken account of.
-To ignore them would result in either an over or under estimate of required spend. - 1.4.3 For NI Water, two of the most significant factors include: - a.
-Regional Price Adjustment (RPA); and - b.
-Public Private Partnerships (PPP's).
+- 1.4.1 The basic premise of each method is to assess what England and Wales comparators would spend given NI Water assets.
+The problem with this is certain factors that make Northern Ireland unique. - 1.4.2 These factors need to be taken account of.
+To ignore them would result in either an over or under estimate of required spend. - 1.4.3 For NI Water, two of the most significant factors include: - a) Regional Price Adjustment (RPA); and - b) Public Private Partnerships (PPP's).